leo-project/leofs/docs/admin/settings/leo_storage.md

 ### Other Configurations

-If you want to customize settings like where to place leo_storage.conf, what user starting a leo_storage process and so on, Please refer [For Administrators / Settings / Environment Configuration](/admin/settings/environment_config.md) for more information.
+If you want to modify settings like where to place `leo_storage.conf`, what user is starting a LeoStorage process and so on, refer [For Administrators / Settings / Environment Configuration](/admin/settings/environment_config.md) for more information.

 ## Configuration